SquareSpace vs. WordPress: Which is Right for You?

 There’s a handful of bloggers out there still hanging on to Blogspot, Weebly or Wix but let’s be real, if you’re not on Wordpress or SquareSpace, you may be (read: you are) selling yourself short.
-You’re especially selling yourself short if you haven’t bought your domain name.
-There's a blog post coming about that topic too because it's basically 2017 and we're not all hustling just to set ourselves up for failure.
+You’re especially selling yourself short if you haven’t bought your domain name but we already went through those blog launching basics in this post.

 Chances are you’re having a hard time designing a Blogspot or Weebly website because there are 2 people out there with actual tutorials and tips.
-Unless, you plan to hire a website developer, (different from a designer- I design websites, not build from scratch) to make a brand new website for you, you should be using WordPress or SquareSpace and possibly hiring someone who knows what they’re doing on the backend in case you have problems with the look and feel yourself.
+Unless, you plan to hire a website developer, (different from a designer who makes takes templates and rebuilds based on aesthetics and functionality) to make a brand new website for you, you should be using WordPress or SquareSpace and possibly hiring someone who knows what they’re doing on the backend in case you have problems with the look and feel yourself.

 Here are the main differences between SquareSpace and WordPress with the topics we all care about: integrations, designing, cost, and support :